Have you been waiting for a sign that it’s finally the right time to start focusing on you?

 The good news is that you’ve made it this far and have already taken a huge step towards your journey of self-growth!
 Exploring your therapy options can be such a vulnerable and overwhelming experience, especially when you aren't sure what to expect.
 With that said, I’m so glad you’re here, and hopefully I can help guide you through the process.

 I would describe my interpersonal style as warm, approachable, and authentic.
-I’ll share my genuine observations and feedback in a supportive and nonjudgmental way.
+I think it’s important for a therapist to share their genuine observations and feedback; but of course, in a supportive and nonjudgmental way.
 I’ll be here to ask questions that encourage you to consider alternative perspectives, and we’ll work together to find ways for you to step outside of your comfort zone for personal growth.

-Ultimately, I’m here to help you decrease the mental and emotional exhaustion and become a more confident, balanced, and empowered version of yourself.
+Ultimately, I would love to help you decrease the mental and emotional exhaustion and become a more confident, balanced, and empowered version of yourself.

 How do I know if therapy is right for me?

-• Do you struggle with imposter syndrome and persistent feelings of self-doubt?
+• Do you often struggle with imposter syndrome and nagging feelings of self-doubt?

 • Do you feel like you have to be perfect at all times?
-Do you feel like a failure or beat yourself up when you make even one small mistake?
+Do you often ‘beat yourself up’ when you make even one small mistake?

-• Do you tend to apologize for everything, even when you didn’t do anything ‘wrong?’
+• Do you tend to apologize for everything, even when you didn’t do anything wrong? (“Oops, sorry!”)

-• Do you have difficulty making decisions or trusting your own judgment?
+• Do you often feel indecisive and have difficulty trusting your own judgment?

 • Do you have a hard time speaking up for yourself or sharing your ideas?